BACK COVE-BAYSIDE-EASTERN PROMENADE TRAILS:

 To Start from the Preble Street parking lot (Back Cove Trail); From I-295 take exit 6 to Forest Ave northwest.
 Take your 2nd right on Baxter Blvd.
 Then your 2nd right on Preble St. The parking lot is on your left.
 I start from the left side (west) of the parking lot.

 There are may trails in the city of Portland.
 I have only checked out a few of them.
-I have combined 3 trails into a Loop Trail.
+I have combined 3 trails to create a Loop.
 Starting with the Back Cove Trail, I then utilize the Bayside Trail to connect to the Eastern Promenade Trail and return via scenic downtown Portland.
 For more information visit; PORTLAND TRAILS & MAINE TRAIL FINDER .

 Back Cove Trail:

-Starting from the Preble Street parking lot (Back Cove Trail); At the western end of the parking lot, next to a Map board is the 0 Mile Marker.
+Starting from the Preble Street parking lot (Back Cove Trail); At the western end of the parking lot, next to a Map Board is the 0 Mile Marker.
 The wide stone-dust Back Cove Trail travels right (north) between Baxter Blvd and Back Cove.
-Mile Markers every 1/4 Mile.
+Mile Markers every 0.25 Miles.
 Pass by the Payson Park parking lot across the street at 1.7 miles.

 Note; Paved trail through Payson Park is part of the Sebago to the Sea Trail (which travels from Sebago Lake in Standish to Casco Bay in Portland).
 The Sebago to the Sea Trail also utilizes the eastern section of the Back Cove Trail to connect to the Eastern Promenade Trail.